Floating Offshore Wind Power Market Size and Share

 Image © Mordor Intelligence.
 Reuse requires attribution under CC BY 4.0.

-Note: Segment share of all individual segment available on report purchase
+Note: Segment shares of all individual segments available upon report purchase

-Floating Offshore Wind Market
+Floating Offshore Wind Power Market: Market Share by Turbine Capacity

 Image © Mordor Intelligence.
 Reuse requires attribution under CC BY 4.0.

-Note: Segment share of all individual segment available on report purchase
+Note: Segment shares of all individual segments available upon report purchase

-By Application Stage: Commercial Utility-Scale Ramps Up
+By Application Stage: Commercial Utility-Scale Achieves Bankability

 Geography Analysis

 Asia-Pacific is the fastest-growing theatre, registering a 156% CAGR as island nations seek deeper-water options where continental shelf widths are minimal.
 Japan’s target of 5.7 GW by fiscal 2030 and 45 GW by 2040 relies heavily on floating foundations; its seabed surveys identify 424 GW of theoretical resource above 10 m/s wind speeds.
 South Korea’s 1.8 GW procurement round near Ulsan promises to ignite a specialized supply base encompassing chains, suction anchors, and heavy-lift barges.
 Taiwan positions itself as a non-China alternative for blades and nacelles, leveraging tax incentives inside its Port of Taichung free-trade zone.
-China itself dominates fixed-bottom additions, but provincial authorities from Guangdong to Zhejiang are cataloguing floating wind corridors exceeding 80 m depths to diversify coastal load centers.
+China itself dominates fixed-bottom additions, but provincial authorities from Guangdong to Zhejiang are cataloging floating wind corridors exceeding 80 m in depth to diversify coastal load centers.

-Floating Offshore Wind Market
+Floating Offshore Wind Power Market CAGR (%), Growth Rate by Region

 Image © Mordor Intelligence.
 Reuse requires attribution under CC BY 4.0.